 About

-SunAh M Laybourn, PhD is an Affiliate Faculty Member for the Center for Workplace Diversity & Inclusion and a former Academic Research Fellow of the Benjamin L. Hooks Institute for Social Change.
-She is the co-lead facilitator for the National Civil Rights Museum’s Unpacking Racism for Action six-month cohort program.
+SunAh M Laybourn, PhD is an Associate Professor of Sociology at the University of Memphis, an Affiliate Faculty Member for the Center for Workplace Diversity & Inclusion, Affiliate Faculty Member in the International and Global Studies Department, and an Academic Research Fellow of the Benjamin L. Hooks Institute for Social Change.
+She formerly served as the co-lead facilitator for the National Civil Rights Museum’s Unpacking Racism for Action six-month cohort program.
 SunAh received her PhD in Sociology from the University of Maryland (2018).
-Her research examines racialization processes, cross-racial interaction, and Asian America.
+Her research examines questions of race, identity, and belonging.
 She is the co-author of Diversity in Black-Greek Letter Organizations: Breaking the Line (Routledge 2018).
 Her work has been published in Social Problems, Sociology of Race & Ethnicity, Racial & Ethnic Studies, and Asian Pacific American Law Journal, among others.

 Currently, SunAh is working two projects that examine the Asian American race-making process: 1.)
 Asian American in/visibility within sociological research on race and racism; and 2.)
 Historically Black Colleges and Universities’ enrollment of and approach towards Japanese Americans during the immediate post-internment period.

-Outside of academia, SunAh serves on the Korean American Adoptee Adoptive Family Network’s Advisory Committee, and she is the organizer of Asian American & Pacific Islander Heritage Month Memphis, Memphis’s first month-long celebration of the heritage month.
-She is the host of WYXR 91.7FM’s Let’s Grab Coffee, a weekly radio show featuring experts from across the country, who are investigating our most pressing social issues and common curiosities.
+Outside of academia, SunAh serves as conference co-chair for the Korean American Adoptee Adoptive Family Network’s annual conference, and she is the organizer of Asian American & Pacific Islander Heritage Month Memphis, which in 2023 became Memphis’s first month-long celebration of the heritage month.
+She is the host of WYXR 91.7FM’s Let’s Grab Coffee, a weekly radio show featuring experts from around the world, who are investigating our most pressing social issues and common curiosities.
 SunAh enjoys a good cup of coffee, French croissants, and tending to her plants (30 and counting).

 *pronunciation: sahn-aah lay-bȯrn